 Do banks have more physical branches than credit unions?

 In general, banks tend to have more physical branches than credit unions.
-Banks often have a larger national or even international presence, while credit unions are typically more localized and may have fewer branches.
+Banks often have a larger national or even international presence, making it easier to find a branch in many locations.
+Credit unions, on the other hand, are typically more localized, with fewer individual branches.

 Are credit union loans more affordable than bank loans?